 The Nature of Love and Happiness, Part II: Shared Cultural Messages with Ancient Stoicism

-I recently went down a rabbit hole that started with finding this excerpt from a 13th Century poem by Rumi:
+I recently went down a rabbit hole that started with finding this excerpt from a 13th Century poem by Rumi (translated by Coleman Barks):

 “Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I’ll meet you there.”

-I’m no philosopher, theist, or literature student, but my understanding of these lines upon first reading them was romantic.
-It struck me as the sort of thing you might say to a lover with whom you cannot pursue a relationship due to conflicting societal or familial rules and expectations – a ‘maybe in the next life’ sentiment.
+My understanding of these lines upon first reading them was romantic.
+It struck me as the sort of thing you might say to a lover with whom you cannot pursue a relationship due to conflicting societal or familial rules and expectations – a ‘maybe in the next life’ sentiment, and not one that sat well with my previously broken heart.

 The thought expressed might also be that falling in love requires an appreciation of the true essence that is internal to another person, which transcends culturally-dictated values.
 This interpretation sat more comfortably with me.

 Rumi practised Sufism, a style of worship within Islam that: rejects materialism; focusses on an inward search for God; and emphasises love, peace, and tolerance.
 This is not unlike sub-groups of other religions and philosophies, including ancient stoicism, which I have a special affinity for.

-Coleman Barks’ English translation of the poem, however, appears to be biased towards secularism, translated in such a way as to avoid reference to Islam.
+Despite the poem's religious undertones, Coleman Barks’ English translation of the poem appears to be biased towards secularism, translated in such a way as to avoid reference to Islam.
 Rather than “right-doing” and “wrong-doing”, the direct translation of the Persian words in the original verse are “religion” and “infidelity”, respectively.